Pauline Ducruet: Early life

 Ducruet was born on 4 May 1994 at Princess Grace Hospital Centre in La Colle, Monaco.
 She is the second child of Princess Stéphanie of Monaco and Daniel Ducruet.
 Her parents subsequently married in a civil ceremony on 1 July 1995.
 She has an older brother (Louis) and three half-siblings.
 Her half-brother Michael is the son of Daniel Ducruet and Martine Malbouvier.
 Her half-sister, Camille Gottlieb, is the daughter of Princess Stéphanie and Jean-Raymond Gottlieb.
 Her other half-sister, Linoué Ducruet, is the daughter of Daniel Ducruet and Kelly Marie Carla Lancien.

 Education

 Ducruet received a baccalaureate, literary section, from Lycée Prince Albert I de Monaco.
-Ducruet is said to have skipped a year in school, making her a year behind her brother, rather than two years behind.
 She received her French Baccalauréat degree in July 2011.
 In 2012, she studied at Monaco's language school.

 Career

 For three years, Ducruet was a stylist apprentice at the Instituto Marangoni in Paris.
 In 2015, Ducruet went to study fashion design in New York; part of her studies were a five-month internship at Vogue and a six-month internship at Louis Vuitton.
-She received an associate degree in Fashion Design from Parsons The New School for Design 2015–2017.
+She received an associate degree in Fashion Design from Parsons The New School for Design (2015–2017).

 In June 2017, Ducruet partnered with Maria Zarco in the launch of Altered Designs, a fashion company the two women publicize via Instagram.
+In 2022, she was selected for Forbes 30 Under 30 in Monaco.